KEYS TO THE LICHENS OF ITALY - 16) RAMALINA

 Apparatus of images: Andrea Moro - Software and databases: Stefano Martellos

 Ramalina, with c.
 250 species worldwide, is one of the few genera of lichens that includes a high number of endemic species, especially on islands (e.g. in Macaronesia, Saint Helena, the Galapagos, Hawaii, and possibly Sardinia).
-A molecular study by Sérusiaux & al. (2010b) did not find any support for the recognition of the segregated genus Fistulariella Bowler & Rundel, and showed that the genus Niebla Rundel & Bowler is restricted to the New World, so that the several superficially similar species of Macaronesia and the Mediterranean Region should be retained in Ramalina.
-The genus is still insufficiently studied in southern Europe; the species of the Iberian Peninsula were treated by Arroyo (1993); a key to Macaronesian species (incl. the Azores) was provided by Aptroot & Schumm (2008).
-The present key includes the species which are known to occur in Italy (Nimis 2016), plus a few species known from neighbouring countries and to be looked for in Italy, for a total of 36 infrageneric taxa.
+A molecular study by Sérusiaux & al. (2010b) did not find any support for the recognition of the segregated genus Fistulariella Bowler & Rundel, and showed that the genus Niebla Rundel & Bowler is restricted to the New World, so that the several superficially similar species of Macaronesia and the Mediterranean Region should be retained in Ramalina (see also Spjut & al. 2020).
+The species of the Canary Islands were treated by Krog & Østhagen (1980), those of Fennoscandia and the British Isles by Krog & James (1977); a key to Macaronesian species (incl. the Azores) was provided by Aptroot & Schumm (2008).
+In southern Europe the genus is still insufficiently studied: the species of the Iberian Peninsula were treated by Arroyo (1993).
+The present key includes the species which are known to occur in Italy (Nimis 2016), plus a few species known from neighbouring countries and to be looked for in Italy, for a total of 37 infrageneric taxa.

 References